everx-labs/sdk-samples/work-with-multisig/README.md

 ## Make preparations

-You can find source code in `preparation.js`.
+You can find the source code in `preparation.js`.
 In order to run it, use:

 ```sh
 node preparation.js